Oral Glucose Tolerance Test

 What Do These Test Outcomes Indicate?

-If a person lies within the impaired glucose tolerance range, he or she is expected to be suggested to adopt certain lifestyle alterations like sleep deprivations.
-In certain cases, blood sugar lowering drugs can be recommended.
+In certain cases, blood sugar-lowering drugs can be recommended.
 If a person falls within the diabetic range, it is almost certain that he or she would be recommended anti-diabetic drugs to help his or her body keep their blood sugar levels down.

 Pros and Cons of OGTT Test